YouTube Channel Art Dimensions

 Don’t want to deal with wrestling with your banner to get it to the right size?
 Snappa can help you there, and our drag-and-drop design software is easy to use even if you have zero graphic design experience.
 Here is a video we made to show you how to make YouTube channel art for your channel!

-To make things as simple and painless as possible, you can choose one of Snappa’s customizable, pre-sized templates for YouTube Channel Art.
+To make things as simple and painless as possible, you can choose one of Snappa’s customizable, pre-sized YouTube channel art templates.
 These can be found under the “Headers” section in Snappa’s templates section, and will automatically be sized to the perfect YouTube channel art size.
+If you’re ready to create a YouTube channel banner in less than 5 minutes for free, check out Snappa!

 There are dozens of templates that you can choose from, all of which can be customized.